-Minimum tenant rent is the minimum amount of rent paid by the family.
-The amount of minimum tenant rent depends on the household type and year of the household's participation in the rent reform.
+Previously, the amount of minimum tenant rent was established based on the household type and year of the household's participation in the rent reform as described below.

 For senior and people with disabilities households, the minimum tenant rent is \$0 throughout the household's participation in the rent reform.